-Arup have been commissioned by Longhurst to provide an experienced-based impact assessment of the proposed Edgecliff Centre developmenton the pedestrian level wind conditions for comfort and safety in and around the site.
-It is considered that the proposed development would have a minor impact on the wind conditions to the north of the site with a greater impact to the south and west.
+Arup have been commissioned by Edgecliff Central Pty.
+Ltd. to provide an experienced-based impact assessment of the proposed Edgecliff Tower development136-148 New South Head Road, Edgecliff, on the pedestrian level wind conditions for comfort and safety in and around the site.

-Qualitatively, integrating the expected directional wind conditions around the site with the wind climate, it is considered that wind conditions at the majority of locations around the site would be classified as suitable for pedestrian walking, with some locations at the upper bound of this level.
-In general, the wind conditions on the ground plane would be expected to meet the safety criterion, with conditions close to the corners to be about the safety criterion level.
-Wind conditions on the pedestrian accessible terrace areas would be expected to exceed the safety criterion.
-Any quantified exceedances of the criterion would be able to be ameliorated through local treatments during detailed design, or operational management of the terrace space.
-Appropriate local amelioration for wind sensitive areas such as outdoor seating areas or pool, would be developed during detailed design to improve the wind conditions.
+Qualitatively, integrating the expected directional wind conditions around the site with the wind climate, it is considered that wind conditions at the majority of locations around the site would be classified as suitable for pedestrian walking, with locations on the south-west corner being at the upper end of this classification.
+All locations are expected to meet the safety criterion.
+These wind conditions would be considered suitable for the intended use of the space.

-Benefits of the design from a pedestrian level wind perspective include the significant tower setbacks from the podium edge to the north, east, and west, and the tower curved corners to reduce the impacts of downwash flow.
+Benefits of the design from a pedestrian level wind perspective include the articulated, curved design of the tower to reduce the impacts of downwash flow, and the recessed Heritage Plaza Forecourt at ground level.

 To quantify the qualitative advice provided in this report, numerical or physical modelling of the development would be required, which is best conducted during detailed design.
-It would be recommended to conduct such studies for this development.